stuharvey/YikYakTerminal/README.md

-Yik Yak Command Line Version (Version 2.1)
+Yik Yak Command Line Version (Version 2.2)
 ==============

 Python implementation of Yik Yak using the pyak API by joseph346.
 More features to come in the future.

+Archive functionality implented by stuharvey.
+Planning to add data analysis functions to the archive.

 --------------------------------------------------------------------------------------
 ## Getting Started Guide for Users on OS X and Linux